Peter George (politician): Political positions

-Macquarie Point Stadium

 After being successfully elected on 19 July 2025, George described three main priorities for the next political term.
 George is against a proposal to build the Macquarie Point Stadium, required in the current agreement with the AFL for Tasmania to gain their own team.
 On election night, he stated that, "We cannot afford a stadium that will end up at 2 billion dollars...
 We cannot be bullied by the AFL.
 We can have two teams — men's and women's teams — without a stadium".

-Salmon farming

 George is strongly opposed to salmon farming in Tasmania, citing the environmental damage they allegedly cause and the risk to endangered species.
 On election night, he explained, "We have to stop the decimation of our waterways by the multinational salmon farms.
 We have to stop supporting them, and we have to stop the expansion into our waters".
 Protecting native forests from logging companies is another of George's priorities.

-Integrity

 Another focus was modification to Tasmania's Integrity Commission, which he views as ineffective in its current state.
 George believes, "We all need to agree on a properly financed Integrity Commission that's able to do its job and restore Tasmanians' faith in their government".

-Miscellaneous
+George opposed the Falklands War, suggesting the conflict was one that "need never had started in the first place".

-Other policies include a focus on education outcomes, and reducing the quantity of Tasmanians on the waitlist for urgent housing.
+George supports reducing the quantity of Tasmanians on the waitlist for urgent housing.

 George has been critical of both of the Tasmanian Liberal and Labor parties, who he sees as both having caused the early 2025 election due to their unwillingness to cooperate with the Greens and other crossbenchers to form minority government.
 "If neither of the [two major parties] can speak to the crossbench, that is their problem, it is not the problem of the crossbench, nor will it be the problem of the Greens."